In this article

 Tip: Download the Possible Finance app on your smartphone and let us do the hard work of fighting overdraft fees for you.

 Depending on your bank, they may have additional verification questions for you.
-One you are on the phone with a customer service representative from your bank, kindly inform that you incurred an accidental overdraft fee and would like to have the fee reversed.
-Oftentimes, it’s as simple as that!
-You would be surprised at how many banks will refund fees if asked.
+Once you are on the phone with a customer service representative from your bank, kindly inform them that you would like to have the fee reversed.
+Oftentimes, it’s as simple as asking for an overdraft fee refund.
+You would be surprised at how many banks will refund bank fees if asked.

 During the coronavirus (COVID-19) pandemic, many financial institutions are waiving overdraft fees altogether including Chase, PNC, and more.
-You can learn more about the new policies on a recent US News article.
+You can learn more about the new policies in a recent US News article.